viennp84/mahjong/README.md

 Impact:
 - The mahjong game has sacrificed the interactive design to be able to compatibly work with different devices.
 Less animation, screen touch, drag, and drop.
 - Loss functionalities. </p>
+# Technology:
+<p>The mahjong game web application can be implemented from different programming technologies like PHP, Java, C# that I have experienced with.
+However, I would like to step out of the comfort zone to create a product with newer technologies that require a lot of self-learning and research.
+React.js 17.0.2, Nodejs 14.15.1, Fabric.js 4.3.3, MySQL 5.7 are the major tools used in implementing this application.
+React.js is responsible for the front-end processes that features are developed in reusable components.
+With React.js, I can flexibly write HTML and JavaScript together.
+This is an open-source framework widely used in the web developing community that will benefit if technical issues arise during the development, I could have supports from the community.
+Node.js is accountable for the business at the backend.
+This is another open-source tool that works as JavaScript Webserver.
+It allows a Web socket application to be quickly developed.
+Node.js fits in the circumstance of building a mahjong online game because it offers connectivity between separating users. </p>
+<p>The best practices for this application are simplest the design and business processes.
+The idea is reducing the amount of code by reusing available components and available libraries.
+Avoiding creates features that are already developed and used on the software industry.
+Each component is clearly defined for the special tasks that are not overlap on other components.
+Before starting a new task, the previous task must be on resolved status and completely closed to make sure all features fully developed.
+After testing the separated component, the application is integrated testing components to make sure they all collaborate together as expected.</p>